 For me, for all its differences, Django has the same problems as Lincoln, even though its abuse of history is for entirely different ends.
 First, what I think is politically effective and amazing about Django can be summed up by telling my experience watching it in a movie theater in downtown Brooklyn.
 The audience was a mix of white, black, Latino, Asian, etc., but seemed mostly white.
 What I saw as Tarantino’s achievement is that every time the black character killed a white character, everyone in the audience cheered.
 But of course what’s missing from Django is precisely the politically and socially organized black community that is also missing from Lincoln.
 Just as in Lincoln, we see no positive culture in this film.
 Instead, in both films (and also in the new James Bond films that I just wrote about recently) we see individual heroism against a vague backdrop of a negative culture, and specifically in the case of Django, this heroism is mostly manifest in Django’s talent with a gun and with his partner’s ability to twist the law towards his own ends.
 (To qualify this, I would say that what’s actually really great about Django is that unlike Lincoln we do have character development as the two men become friends; by the end of the film, what Tarantino has carefully and brilliantly plotted is a very clever role reversal as the white man and black man gradually switch positions.)

-It might serve us well to compare Django to its predecessor from three decades ago, The Legend of Nigger Charley, which was also a box-office hit.
-You can watch the whole movie on YouTube here or below.
+It might serve us well to compare Django to its predecessor from three decades ago, The Legend of Nigger Charley and its sequels The Soul of Nigger Charley and Boss Nigger which were also box-office hits.
 How does Tarantino’s new movie differ from the older blaxploitation film that inspired him?

 Obviously, in the early 1970s, it was a new and astonishing thing to have heroic black men brandishing guns, beating up whites, and getting the girl at the end of the film.
 And these movies were not intended only for black audiences.
 White audiences liked them too.
 Of course, at the time, as the excellent documentary BaadAsssss Cinema showed, the black community was deeply divided over these films, some celebrating them for giving the same sorts of roles to black characters that whites had always enjoyed in the movies, and others condemning them for emphasizing crime, sex, violence, and derogatory language (i.e., the n-word) — things for which the black community had been stigmatized.
 What’s different about the debate in the 1970s and the debate over Django that people are having now is that in the 70s, these films really were doing something new and enacting a cultural transformation.
 One can’t say that about Django.